oxala/marko-tester/README.md

 });
 ```

-By default, running `this.buildComponent` will build the component using the `default` fixture (if there is one).
+By default, running `testComponent` will build the component using the `default` fixture (if there is one).
 If you wish to build the component using a different fixture, you can pass an option to do that before the callback:

 ```
-this.buildComponent({
+testComponent({
   fixture: {}
   // It can be either a fixture object or a string with a relative path to the fixture.
-  // Do not forget that you can also utilize the "this.fixtures" data.
+  // Do not forget that you can also utilize the "fixtures" data.
 }, function () {});
 ```